-A regular Q&A with the industry leaders using Workplace to transform how their organizations work
+Workplace Leaders: Our regular Q&A with the industry leaders using Workplace to transform how their organizations work

-In this new series, we meet the business leaders who are shaping the future of work.
+We meet the business leaders who are shaping the future of work.
 We ask them to tell us about their Workplace launch.
 We share examples of how the platform is helping them find new ways of working.
 And we gain real-life insights into the Workplace experience…

 This week we meet Rahul Pandit, CEO of Ginger Hotels (part of the Tata Group).
 We discover what factors drove the groundbreaking hotel company to adopt Workplace, why the platform is reducing hierarchy, and how using Workplace increases employee engagement.